Skip to content

 3. run migrations and application checks against the target slot

-4. rewrite the NGINX vhost from deploy/nginx/dev.meo-mai-moi.com.conf.template
+4. rewrite the reverse-proxy vhost from the configured template

 Note: Use --skip-build for faster deployments when you have already built the Docker images and just need to restart containers or run migrations.